masc-ucsc/docs/docs/pyrope/07-typesystem.md

 Many languages have a "using" or "import" or "include" command that includes all the imported functions/variables to the current scope.
-Pyrope does not allow that, but it is possible to use mixin to add the imported functionality to a tuple.
+Pyrope does not allow that, but it is possible to use a mixin to add the imported functionality to a tuple.

 ```